 Presenting support for What Matters: A Proposition in Eight Rooms is provided by The Norah and Norman Stone Fund for Exhibitions of Contemporary Art.

 SPACE/TIME was commissioned and executed by Sadie Barnette as a part of Bay Area Walls, a series of commissions initiated in 2020.
-The presenting sponsor for Bay Area Walls is Gap Inc. Major support is provided by the Roberta and Steve Denning Commissioning Endowed Fund.
+Major support is provided by the Roberta and Steve Denning Commissioning Endowed Fund.
 Generous support is provided by the Patricia W. Fitzpatrick Commissioning Endowed Fund, Diana Nelson and John Atwater Commissioning Fund, and the Denise Littlefield Sobel Commissioning Endowed Fund.

-Meaningful support is provided by David and Roxanne Soward.
+Meaningful support for Zanele Muholi: Eye Me is provided is provided by David and Pamela Hornik.